~ Seed for CUCUMBERS ~

 They are tasty both raw and cooked - very like sweet green peppers.
 And the huge vines yield lots of fruit.
 Amazing!
 Fried, or stuffed and roasted, it makes a great dinner.

-We want as many people as possible to get a chance to grow this plant (we think its really great!).
-We are putting 5 seed in each packet, with the backup assurance that if you do not get at least 2 big plants we will refund or replace!
+It makes very few seeds, and we want as many people as possible to get a chance to grow this plant (we think its really great!).
+There are 5 seed in each packet, which should be plenty - if you do not get at least 2 big plants we will refund or replace!

 Ben chilling out in the tunnel with his Achocha . . .